Torxed/python-matrix-appSrv-bot/README.md

 How to write more plugins
 ======

-Use the template in `./examples/plugin.py`.
+Use the template in `./examples/` and place them under `./plugins/`.
-It should be quite dead simple.
+It should be quite dead simple - and they'll get auto loaded when put in `./plugins/`.

 Features
 ========